-Bonnie K. Wachtel, 59, is a principal of Wachtel & Co., Inc., a boutique investment firm based in Washington, D.C.
+Bonnie K. Wachtel, 61, is a principal of Wachtel & Co., Inc., a boutique investment firm based in Washington, D.C.
 Ms. Wachtel has been a director of several local companies since joining her firm in 1984, and currently serves on the Board of VSE Corporation, a provider of engineering services to federal government clients, and ExOne Co., a global provider of 3D printing machines, products, and services to industrial clients.
-She is a former director of Integral Systems Inc., a provider of satellite related software.
 Ms Wachtel holds B.A. and M.B.A. degrees from the University of Chicago and a J.D. from the University of Virginia.
 She is a Certified Financial Analyst.